 - Use influencer marketing: mostly for B2C businesses, promoting their brand with blogger and influencer endorsements increases brand visibility, credibility and engagement more than any marketing activities.
 But make sure you’re working with trustworthy influencers.

-As you can see, branding isn’t something that’s best left to the big players in terms of budget or know-how.
-There are many branding strategies you can apply that increase your brand recognition, loyalty and, most importantly, contribute to your business growth.
+As you can see, branding isn’t best left to the big players in terms of budget or know-how.
+Instead, you can apply many branding strategies that increase your brand recognition, loyalty and, most importantly, contribute to your business growth.
 And as a small business, you have the great benefit of acting promptly and deciding how to spend your budget.
 Just make sure you build an end-to-end strategy, always aiming at long-term, sustainable growth.

 Guest post written by Asena